& Funeral Guidelines

 There is a meeting for Engaged Couples in October each year in the Parish Centre to help couples who are preparing for marriage

 Please note that an up-to-date copy of your Baptism Certificate, issued within the last six months, is a legal requirement for Marriage in a Catholic Church.

 Through Holy Orders, the church ordains deacons priests and bishops.

-If you feel called to the diaconate or priestly life, see our vocations website or contact one of the priests.
+If you feel called to the diaconate or priestly life, see the Diocesan vocations website or contact one of the priests.